hellerve/blog/posts/Carp_and_C_(as_of_2017).md

 I then provide you with three directories, of which two are optional.
-The `tests` directory is there, and it shouldn’t be optional—although I’ve been known to break my own rules, especiall when I’m just dabbling.
+The `tests` directory is there, and it shouldn’t be optional—although I’ve been known to break my own rules, especially when I’m just dabbling.
 Depending on the complexity of the project, we will also want a `lib` directory for any C headers, and a `src` directory for any source file that our top level project file uses.